Suman-JS/module-federation-with-react-ts-ui5/README.md

 If you're using `typescript` like me. you need to follow an additional step.
 Otherwise you will face a typescript error.
 Let's see what we need to do in order to avoid that.

 Add a file in your host app root and name it like this `ui5Remote.d.ts`.
-I have named it remoteApp.
+I have named it ui5Remote.
 As you can see in previous step my remote key was `ui5Remote`.
 If your remote key is 'someThing' name the file as `someThing.d.ts`

 Now open the file and add this.